airbnb/ruby/README.md

 * Use soft-tabs with a two space indent.

 * Keep lines fewer than 100 characters.
 Long complex lines of code are hard to quickly understand.

     Here are examples from our codebase showing several techniques for breaking complex statements into multiple lines that are all < 100 characters.
-Notice techniques like
+    Notice techniques like:

     * liberal use of linebreaks inside unclosed ( { [
     * chaining methods, ending unfinished chains with a "."
     * composing long strings by putting strings next to each other, separated by a backslash-then-newline.
     * breaking long logical statements with linebreaks after operators like "&&" and "||"
     * add a new line after `if` conditions span multiple lines to help differentiate between the conditions and the body.

     ```ruby